rchain/mobile-process-calculi-for-blockchain/actors-tuples-and-pi.rst

             | (def X(ptrn) = P)[m]
             | X(ptrn)

-This refactoring shows up in Meredith and Stay’s work on higher categorical semantics for the π-calculus, and is then later incorporated in the rholang design.
+This refactoring shows up in Meredith and Stay’s work on higher categorical semantics for the π-calculus :cite:`DBLP:journals/corr/StayM15`, and is then later incorporated in the rholang design.
 The important point to note is that the for-comprehension-based input can now be smoothly extended to input from multiple sources, each/all of which must pass a filter, before the continuation is invoked.

 .. math::